 Louis A. Prado, born Luis Alberto Prado and commonly known as Lou Prado, was born and raised in Queens Borough, New York City.
 He is a first generation citizen of the United States with ancestors from Nicaragua, Denmark, and Germany.
 He currently resides in the San Francisco Bay Area.

 Education and Work History

-Louis A. Prado received a Masters Degree in Electrical Engineering at Arizona State University where he served as IEEE Student Chairman.
-He has since designed mixed-signal microcontrollers for Microchip Technologies and has worked world-wide improving integrated-circuit design at over 20 major semiconductor manufactures including Philips, Motorola, Hitachi, Samsung, TSMC, and Toshiba.
+Louis Prado received a Masters Degree in Electrical Engineering at Arizona State University where he served as IEEE Student Chairman.
+After graduating, he worked for Mircochip Technologies' R&D department where he developed analog and digital integrated circuits and numerous PIC microcontrollers.

 teaching, playing music, leadership, and all subjects relating to health, science, engineering and technology